CARTAvis/carta-server/README.md

 Still need to add cmake files, but have been compiling the cartadbctl program with:

-g++ -g -I/usr/local/include/libbson-1.0 -I/usr/local/include/libmongoc-1.0/ cartadbctl.cc -o cartadbctl -lmongoc-1.0 -lbson-1.0 -ljsoncpp> err.txt 2>&1
+g++ -g -I/usr/include/libbson-1.0 -I/usr/include/libmongoc-1.0/ cartadbctl.cc -o cartadbctl -lmongoc-1.0 -lbson-1.0 -ljsoncpp> err.txt 2>&1

 Paths in scripts currently assume that carta_run_local.sh and carta_backend are both placed in /usr/local/CARTA/bin .

+On ubuntu you will need the following packages: libmongoc-dev libbson-dev mongo-tools apache2-suexec-custom